Skip to content

 Unlike your phone or laptop, routers rarely alert you to security updates.
 Most ship with default admin credentials that attackers know by heart, and they sit in homes for years without anyone reviewing their settings.
 The Cybersecurity and Infrastructure Security Agency (CISA) and the National Security Agency (NSA) both publish home network security guidance precisely because unsecured routers remain one of the most reliably exploited entry points into household and home-office environments.

-Home Network Security By The Numbers
+Home Network Threats By The Numbers

 Understanding Your Home Network's Attack Surface